Polysorbate 80 Food Additive, Gut Bacteria, and Inflammation

 The human body contains about ten times more bacterial cells than human cells.
 Bacterial cells are smaller than human ones and tend to gather on the skin and in cavities in the body.
 Most are found in the large intestine, but some inhabit the small intestine instead or as well.
 Research suggests that our gut bacteria may have a profound effect on our lives.

 About a hundred trillion individual microbes are thought to live in our gut.
 The microbes in our intestine are mainly bacteria, but there are fungi present as well.
 Some of the bacteria produce chemicals that we need, such as vitamins.
 Other help us to digest food.
-Some boost our immunity or help control our weight.
-Some destroy dangerous bacteria that can cause disease.
-Research is discovering more and more ways in which intestinal bacteria affect our lives.
+Some appear to boost our immunity or help to control our weight.
+Others destroy dangerous bacteria that can cause disease.
+Researchers are discovering that gut bacteria may influence our bodies in additional ways.
+Any factor that affects the population of "good" bacteria adversely could also affect our health.

 Change in Gut Bacteria